 - Avoiding Late Night Exercise: Intense physical activity close to bedtime can increase heart rate and body temperature, making it more difficult to fall asleep.
 It is generally recommended that vigorous exercise be finished at least three hours before bedtime.

-Benefits of Exercise for Sleep
+Proven Benefits of Exercise for Sleep Quality

 The benefits of exercise extend far beyond weight management and cardiovascular health, profoundly influencing our sleep patterns and quality.
 This section will explore how regular physical activity can enhance our nocturnal rest, supported by scientific evidence and real-world experiences.